What is Chardham Yatra?

 There is no fixed age limit for Char Dham Yatris.
 As the yatra will pass through high altitudes, and there is a lot walking therefore preferred age bracket is between 7-65 years of age.

-The Char Dham Yatra 2019 will require pilgrims to register with Photo I.D instead of the bio metric registration that was proposed.
+The Char Dham Yatra 2021 will require pilgrims to register with Photo I.D instead of the biometric registration that was proposed.
 There will be a thorough medical checkup of all pilgrims who wish to undertake 2017 Char Dham Yatra.
 The registration will take place at 18 Registrations Centers having more than 50 counters for pilgrims.

 After the successful registration, user will receive an online registration slip.
 User can take Registration Card/ Yatra Card directly from any of the counters by showing online registration slip.

 Medical certificate is required for Char Dham Yatra as the route is through high altitudes and requires long hours of trekking.
-There will be a thorough medical checkup of all pilgrims to get registered Yatri passes for Charm Dham.
+There will be a thorough medical checkup of all pilgrims to get registered Yatri passes for Charm Dham in Uttarakhand.